piraces/Tomcat-Logs-Utilities/README.md

 Also, if you want to use a custom header, you'll have to modify the global variables in parser.py.

+## Installation

+This tool requires [Python 2.x](https://www.python.org) to run.
+It does not work with Python 3.

+It does not require additional packages.

 ## Execution
 Execution has to follow the format: python parser.py inputFile outputFile (default|custom) [heuristicName].